-Subjects: Social Studies; History and Geography Curriculum Strands: Heritage and Identity; History Curriculum Topics: Our Changing Roles and Responsibilities (1); Changing Family and Community Traditions (2); Communities in Canada 1780-1850 (3); Canada's Interactions with the Global Community (6); Canada, 1800-1850: Conflict and Challenges (7); Global Settlement: Patterns and Sustainability (8)
+Subjects: Social Studies; History and Geography Curriculum Strands: Heritage and Identity; History

+Curriculum Topics: Our Changing Roles and Responsibilities (1); Changing Family and Community Traditions (2); Communities in Canada 1780-1850 (3); Canada's Interactions with the Global Community (6); Canada, 1800-1850: Conflict and Challenges (7); Global Settlement: Patterns and Sustainability (8)

 Program Components: New recruits will dress in period uniforms, learn about necessary equipment and the daily routine of a Redcoat.
 They will be put through their paces as they are taught British army drills outside in Dundurn Park (weather permitting).
 Older grades will use their problem-solving skills to plan a strategic defense of Burlington Heights in a military mapping exercise.
 Younger grades will use their inquiry skills in our hands-on 1812-themed Discovery Gallery.
-Please come dressed for the weather and wear appropriate footwear for marching.
+Duration: 1.5 hours